My novice friend bought a five year old horse

 As a cynical optimist, I remained open-minded.
 Temperament isn’t just life experience, a large proportion of temperament is down to breeding and the horse’s personality.
 There are plenty of young horses you can stick a novice rider on, and numerous success stories of inexperienced riders buying young horses.
 But, from a probability standpoint, there is a higher chance of success on an older horse versus a younger horse.

 Anyway, my friend is now the proud new owner of a five year-old gelding recently imported from Ireland.
 Like most young horses who cross the Irish Sea, he had attended cross-country training (with some very nice photos to prove it), and of course, hunted.
-To what degree and what it looked like, no-one knows.
-What if the horse went hunting, threw the jockey off and ran home?
+To what degree and what that it looked like, no-one knows.
+What if the horse went hunting, threw the jockey off and ran home.
 The statement is still correct, but not the ideal Irish hunter you had dreamed of!

 A young horse with a superb temperament

-As a novice rider who bought a young horse, my friend knew it was a gamble.
+As a novice rider who bought a young horse, my friend knew it was gamble.
 But, his temperament was to die for which is why she made the purchase.
 When viewing the horse, there were kids playing on the yard, dogs running around, and the horse was chilled; he didn’t put a foot wrong when being handled or hacked out.
 That is good news I thought; maybe my friend got lucky.

 Temperament doesn’t equal easy to ride